matrixgame2018/FEANet/README.md

 ## Future Work

-A Hight Accuracy bench mark come soon！The mIoU may achieve to 60% at first time.
+A High Accuracy benchmark mark will come soon!
+The mIoU may achieve 60% the first time.

 ## blog